 - In the Add or Remove Programs section, look for products owned/created by Cisco.

-- Individually, right click on them and click on uninstall in order to remove them.
+- Individually, right-click on them and click on uninstall to remove them.

 - Repeat the process for each and every product that you wish to uninstall.